aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 ### Access the demo html page

 #### Setting up TLS/SSL
-This SimplePush Server uses SockJS with transport layer security/secure socket layer and therefor requires a certifcate to be accepted by the client.
-The server can be enabled with TLS by changing the _tls_ setting in pom.xml, but the browsers need to import the certificate.
+This SimplePush Server uses SockJS with transport layer security and therefor requires a certifcate to be accepted by the client.
+The server can be enabled with TLS by changing the _tls_ setting in pom.xml, but the browser also needs to import the certificate.

 For some broswers is will be enough to access ```https://localhost:7777``` once, and then accept the certificate.
 For other systems it migth be required to import the certificate through the browser preferens/settings page.
-For this case we have exported the cerfificate and it can be found in ```src/test/resources/cert.cer```.
+For this case we have exported the cerfificate and it can be found in ```src/main/resources/simplepush.crt```.

 #### Mac WebServer